dansleboby/ZoomPHP-sdk/docs/Api/UsersApi.md

 // Configure OAuth2 access token for authorization: OAuth
-$config = Zoom\Api\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');
+$config = OpenAPI\Client\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

-$apiInstance = new Zoom\Api\Api\UsersApi(
+$apiInstance = new OpenAPI\Client\Api\UsersApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
-$user_id = 'user_id_example'; // string | The user ID or email address of the user.
-For user-level apps, pass `me` as the value for userId.
+$user_id = new \OpenAPI\Client\Model\GroupAdminsDeleteUserIdParameter(); // GroupAdminsDeleteUserIdParameter | The user ID or email address of the user.
+For user-level apps, pass the `me` value.
-$type = 'type_example'; // string | User token types:<br>`token` - Used for starting meetings with the client SDK.
-This token expires in 14 days and a new token will be returned after the expiry.<br>`zak` - Used for generating the start meeting URL.
-The token expiration time is two hours.
+$type = zak; // string | The user token type:  * `zak` — A Zoom Access Key (ZAK) is used to generate a URL to start meetings.
+See [Getting a Zoom Access Key (ZAK)](https://marketplace.zoom.us/docs/sdk/native-sdks/auth#generating-zoom-access-token-zak) for details.
+The ZAK's expiration time is two hours.
 For API users, the expiration time is 90 days.
+An API user is a user created via the `custCreate` action in the **[Create users](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods/#operation/userCreate)** API.
+The maximum length of this value is `512`.  * `token` — **Deprecated.** A Zoom token.
+This token expires in 14 days.
+You must make the request again after expiration to receive a new token.
+This query parameter returns a null value if the user signed in to Zoom via Google or Facebook.
+The maximum length of this value is `512`.
+This value defaults to `token`.
-$ttl = 56; // int | Use this field in conjunction with the `type` field where the value of `type` field is `zak`.
-The value of this field denotes the expiry time of the `zak` token in seconds.
-For example, if you would like the zak token to be expired after one hour of the token generation, the value of this field should be `3600`.
+$ttl = 7200; // int | The ZAK expiration time to live (TTL).
+The value of this query parameter denotes the expiry time of the ZAK, in seconds.
+To update the user's ZAK TTL, use this field with the `zak` value for the `type` query parameter.
+This value defaults to `7200` or `7776000` (90 days) for API users.
+The maximum value is one year.

 try {
     $result = $apiInstance->userToken($user_id, $type, $ttl);